ClickHouse/ClickHouse/docs/en/query_language/system.md

 ### FLUSH DISTRIBUTED {#query_language-system-flush-distributed}

 Forces ClickHouse to send data to cluster servers synchronously.
-If any servers are unavailable, ClickHouse throws an exception and stops processing of the query.
-You should repeat the query when all servers are back online.
+If any servers are unavailable, ClickHouse throws an exception and stops query execution.
+You can retry the query until it succeeds, which will happen when all servers are back online.

 ```
 SYSTEM FLUSH DISTRIBUTED [db.]<distributed_table_name>